ericvera/getsetdel/docs/interfaces/GetSetValStoreToken.md

 > **dbName**: `string`

-Name of the IndexedDB database.
+Name of the IndexedDB database that is used to store the data.

 #### Defined in